benanil/CPlayground/README.md

 </p>

 ## Overview
 `CEngine` is a data-oriented GPU driven C99 engine with a small amount of C++ used for basis texture compression.
-It builds an SDL3 GPU-based executable and now contains much more than a playground: a scene system, deferred renderer, asset pipeline, editor UI, animation, and streamed voxel terrain with lod.
+It builds an SDL3 GPU-based executable and now contains much more than a playground: a scene system, forward+ renderer, asset pipeline, editor UI, animation, and streamed voxel terrain with lod.

 ## Features
-- Scene and asset pipeline with glTF/FBX import
+- Scene and asset pipeline with glTF/glb/fbx/obj import
-- Compute shader Hi-Z oclussion culling + frustum culling for draws and lights.
+- GPU driven rendering
 - BVH data structure over the world, (ray casting + picking support)
+- Box3d physics
+- Terrain + Foliage system
 - Texture system with 4k texture2d atlass array's instead of bindless textures
 - All objects in a world can be rendered with single draw call
 - Clay layout with SDF UI shapes such as rounded rectangle circle